 According to the Georgia Governor’s Office of Highway Safety, an average of over 4,000 car crashes occur every year in Rockdale County, causing over 1,000 injuries and ten deaths.
 Most of them take place in Conyers and on U.S. Route 278 and Interstate 20.
 To defend their rights, get help with the paperwork, and gain peace of mind, car wreck victims often choose to hire a Conyers car accident lawyer.

 At The Weinstein Firm, we have been helping drivers and passengers in Rockdale County for years.
 We handle all types of car accidents, from severe head-on collisions, to rear-end accidents, hit-and-runs, and even rollovers.
-Our car accident lawyers know how dangerous car accidents can be, and how costly and difficult it is to recover from head, neck, chest, back, or limbs injuries.
+Our Conyers personal injury lawyers know how dangerous car accidents can be, and how costly and difficult it is to recover from head, neck, chest, back, or limb injuries.

-In the aftermath of a car accident, especially if it involved severe damage and injuries, many people feel confused, unsure what their rights are, and how to proceed.
+In the aftermath of a car accident, especially if it involved severe damage and injuries, many people feel confused about what their rights are and how to proceed.
 For them, receiving the advice and experience of a Conyers car accident lawyer is very helpful.

 Unfortunately, few accident victims remember to contact a car wreck lawyer in the spur of the moment.
 Those who do not often commit mistakes that cost them their ability to obtain compensation for the damages and losses they incurred.

 At The Weinstein Firm, we stand by our clients from the moment they call us.
 Reach out to our Conyers car accident lawyers at 770-HELP-NOW for a free consultation today.

 Conyers, Georgia is located 24 miles from downtown Atlanta and is part of the Atlanta metro area.
 The large population and rapid growth of the Atlanta metro area mean the risk of traffic accidents is high.